 As the center of it all in Park County, the town of Fairplay is one with loads of character, stunning scenery, and a vibrant arts culture.
 The nearby Mosquito Mountain Range provides the backdrop to this small town and provides a backyard for endless outdoor adventures.

-Both the summer and winter months offer plenty of opportunity for some outdoor fun.
-In the winter visitors can enjoy nearby world-class skiing, ice climbing, plus snowmobiling and snowshoeing provide access to pristine backcountry wilderness.
-Named as the “fly-fishing capital of Colorado,” Fairplay is an angler’s paradise.
+Both the summer and winter months offer plenty of opportunities for some outdoor fun.
+In the winter visitors can enjoy nearby world-class skiing and ice climbing, while snowmobiling and snowshoeing provide access to pristine backcountry wilderness.
+Named the “fly-fishing capital of Colorado,” Fairplay is an angler’s paradise.

 Summer is also an excellent time to view wildflowers, wildlife, snow-capped mountains, and lush meadows.
 Fairplay is also host to several fun events in the summer including the legendary Burro Days Race, a free summer concert series, and the unique South Park Arts Celebration.

-At the southern base of Colorado, just north of the New Mexico border, lies the-sometimes-forgotten-about town of Trinidad.
-As the starting point for the Scenic Highway of Legends, Trinidad is an epicenter of Colorado history and culture.
+At the southern base of Colorado, just north of the New Mexico border, lies the sometimes forgotten-about town of Trinidad.
+As the starting point for the Scenic Highway of Legends, it’s an epicenter of Colorado’s history and culture.

-Beyond its history and art culture, Trinidad provides many opportunities for outdoor recreation with the Trinidad Lake State Park and the Purgatoire River, that runs right through town, offering ample fishing for anglers.
+Beyond its history and art culture, Trinidad provides many opportunities for outdoor recreation with the Trinidad Lake State Park and the Purgatoire River, which runs right through town, offering ample fishing for anglers.

 Nestled in the foothills of the front range, Evergreen is a close 45-minute drive to the state’s capital, Denver.
-But beyond its convenient location to both big-city life and life in the mountains, Evergreen offers plenty of outdoor recreation and a quaint historic downtown with shops and restaurants.
+But beyond its convenient location to both big-city life and life in the mountains, the alpine community offers plenty of outdoor recreation and a quaint historic downtown with shops and restaurants.

 The epicenter of town is Evergreen Lake.
 Used all year round, from kayaking and fishing in the summer to ice skating and ice fishing in the winter, it’s one of the more popular destinations within the area.
 Beyond the lake, Evergreen’s surrounding wilderness also offers ample opportunity for hiking and biking as well.

-The compact historic downtown of Evergreen is full of charm and personality.
-Visitors can enjoy a variety of restaurants, bars, cafes, boutiques, art galleries, and more.
-A favorite choice for dining is finding a spot outdoor along the Bear Creek that runs through the center of town.
+The compact historic downtown is full of charm and personality.
+Visitors can enjoy a variety of restaurants, bars, cafes, boutiques, and art galleries.
+A favorite choice for dining is finding a spot outdoors along Bear Creek, which runs through the center of town.

-With its historic ties to the Rio Grande Railway and its outdoor connection between the Sangre de Cristo mountains and the San Juan mountains, Alamosa is an eclectic collection of almost everything of what it means to be “Colorado”.
+With its historic ties to the Rio Grande Railway and its outdoor connection between the Sangre de Cristo mountains and the San Juan mountains, Alamosa is an eclectic collection of almost everything that it means to be “Colorado”.

-Set in the San Luis Valley and as the gateway to the Sand Dunes, Alamosa is close by numerous attractions including the Alamosa Ranch and Open Space, Great Sand Dunes National Park, Alamosa Wildlife Refuge, Zapata Falls, and the Rio Grande Scenic Railway.
+Set in the San Luis Valley, it’s close to numerous attractions including the Alamosa Ranch & Open Space, Great Sand Dunes National Park, Alamosa Wildlife Refuge, Zapata Falls, and the Rio Grande Scenic Railway.

 Home to mushroom farms, hop farms, and potato farms, Alamosa is a hotbed for local agriculture, evident with its local breweries and authentic farm-to-table cuisine.
 Be sure to also explore the unique downtown, filled with shops, dining, cafes, breweries, and more.

 Experience Colorado like it used to be with a visit to Marble.
-Found within the heart of Colorado Rockies, in the Elk Mountain Range, Marble is home to 14,000-foot peaks, rushing mountain streams, evergreen forests, and the quiet surroundings that make it the perfect mountain escape.
+It’s found within the heart of the Colorado Rockies, in the Elk Mountain Range.
+Here, you’ll find 14,000-foot peaks, rushing mountain streams, evergreen forests, and quiet surroundings that make it the perfect mountain escape.

 It is home to the famous Crystal Mill, picturesque wooden powerhouse, the Yule Marble Quarry, and the Maroon Bells/Snowmass Wilderness area.
 The Yule Marble Quarry is one of the best producers of white marble in the world.
 Marble from this quarry was used to help build the Lincoln Memorial in Washington D.C.

-Because of its location, Marble offers a wealth of opportunity for outdoor activities including camping/backpacking, hiking, biking, fly-fishing, four-wheeling, kayaking, horseback riding, and much more.
+Because of its location, Marble offers a wealth of opportunities for outdoor activities.
+Some of these include camping/backpacking, hiking, biking, fly-fishing, four-wheeling, kayaking, and horseback riding

 Soak up a bit of history with a stroll through the historic downtown with plenty of museums to choose from or ride the Historic Georgetown Loop Railroad.